How To Answer: Why Did You Leave Your Last Job (with Sample Answers)

 — Job Description Library

-Wrapping Up | why did you leave your last job
+Wrapping Up | Why did you leave your last job

 The best way to answer the question, “Why did you leave your last job?” is to be respectful, thoughtful, and ambitious.
-This important question and your answer are both essential in any interview process.
+This critical question and your answer are both essential in any interview process.

-We hope this helps and good luck with your upcoming interview!
+We hope this helps, and good luck with your upcoming interview!

 Title: Answering why you left your last job